omada15/rivals-macro/README.md

 ```
 print("max is diddy")
 ```
-In the edit popup, try to explain what you did
-"Added important message"
+In the "Commit Changes" popup, try to explain what you did "Added important message"